chelodoz/todo-api-golang/README.md

   - ```JSON
       {
           "name": "Go shopping",
-          "description":"buy groceries for the week",
+          "description":"buy groceries for the week"
       }

     ```